Tochy112/AnHydrase-FE/README.md

 This repo is created for AnHydrase software training program

-This file will keep track of our daily progress in the program
+This file will keep track of my daily progress in the program